Do you think your home or a building you admire might be the medieval revival style known as "Tudor"? Here's how to recognize this popular style.

 Time Required: A speedy, 10-minute checklist

 - Consider the location.
-Is the building in the United States, Great Britain or northern Europe?
+Is the building in the United States, Great Britain (or British territories) or northern Europe?

 - Try to determine the date.
 Was the house built after the late 1800s?